GDSC-KIIT/Hacktoberfest22/README.md

 This repo accepts:

 1. Your original projects and ideas in any language
-2. DSA / ALgorithm codes
+2. DSA / Algorithm codes

 Read our CONTRIBUTING.md to understand the contribution guidelines.

 ## What do contributors get?

-As someone participating in Hacktoberfest, you will definitely get a tshirt from DIgital Ocean.
+As someone participating in Hacktoberfest, you will definitely get a tshirt from Digital Ocean.
 But that's not all!

 The top 3 contributors in the GDSC repos marked with the label "hacktoberfest" will receive custom printed merch from us and iNeuron.
 So, what are you wiating for?
-Bring your A game and start hacking.
+Bring your A game.

 Happy Hacking!